Load URDF with React Three Fiber

 Option 2

-ourselves in order to remap the packages, basically create a dumb version of useLoader
+We need to initialize URDFLoader ourselves in order to remap the packages, basically create a dumb version of useLoader, it doesn't have suspense / cache support so is less convenient

 import { useEffect, useState } from 'react'import URDFLoader, { URDFRobot } from 'urdf-loader'const Model = () => {const [robot, setRobot] = useState<URDFRobot>()useEffect(() => {const loader = new URDFLoader()loader.packages = {my_pkg: './models/foo',}loader.load(`./models/foo/urdf/foo.urdf`, (robot) => {// do whatever setup with the robot...setRobot(robot)})}, [])return robot && <primitive object={robot} />}